Bhanditz/labs-preview/_posts/blog/2015-03-20-whos-using-what-benjamin-rokseth.md

 need for a progressive CMS and a new and improved way for local visitors and researchers as well as internationals alike seeking to access the library’s collection.
 The Oslo Public Library decided to make a big change their new library system on the well known OSS, [Koha](http://www.koha.org/).
 You can read all about the transition in [this fascinating piece](http://digital.deichman.no/blog/2015/01/12/working-with-koha-at-oslo-public-library/).
 Rokseth is an OS champion and for any library’s looking to make the switch from an old CMS to Koha, hopefully his answers and insights will provide some guidance.
-For more info you can investigate his [Github](https://github.com/bensinober) and the [Digital Development Team’s blog](http://digital.deichman.no/).
+For more info you can investigate his personal [Github](https://github.com/bensinober) and the [Digital Development Team’s blog](http://digital.deichman.no/) and [Github](https://github.com/digibib) .

 ##1.
 What open source tools are you currently working with?